-Upon the completion of this offering, we expect to satisfy the majority of our obligations to holders of vested phantom units through the issuance of shares of common stock to holders of vested phantom units as permitted by the terms of the Phantom Unit Plan.
-In addition, we expect to make a cash payment of approximately \$0.2 million to a small number of foreign holders of vested phantom units in lieu of issuing them shares of our common stock.
+Upon the completion of this offering, we expect to satisfy our obligations to holders of vested phantom units through the issuance of shares of common stock to holders of vested phantom units as permitted by the terms of the Phantom Unit Plan.
 Unvested phantom units will remain outstanding and subject to the same vesting requirements following the completion of this offering.
 We intend to issue shares of common stock on vesting of these phantom units.
 See "Executive and Director Compensation-Equity Benefit and Stock Plans-Nant Health, LLC Phantom Unit Plan" for additional information.